Jaihoz by Virtuals (JAIHOZ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jaihoz by Virtuals Historical Price

-According to the latest data gathered on Jaihoz by Virtuals live price page, the current price of Jaihoz by Virtuals is 0.00114427USD.
-The circulating supply of Jaihoz by Virtuals(JAIHOZ) is 1.00B JAIHOZ , giving it a market capitalization of $1.14M.
+According to the latest data gathered on Jaihoz by Virtuals live price page, the current price of Jaihoz by Virtuals is 0.00102802USD.
+The circulating supply of Jaihoz by Virtuals(JAIHOZ) is 1.00B JAIHOZ , giving it a market capitalization of $1.03M.

 The Jaihoz by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JAIHOZ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.